-Rounds II and III of the Local and Regional Program are designed to be implemented after units of local government have formed coalitions and have completed regional planning activities.
-Round II will make strategic investments on a competitive or noncompetitive basis to implement programs and projects described in regional watershed strategies and are demonstrated to have maximal beneficial impacts to watersheds and watershed regions, with a specific emphasis placed on flood-risk reduction activities as evidenced by watershed models as they are available.
-Rounds II and III will enable project enhancements based on watershed model output.
-Round III will award the remaining program funding on a competitive basis to implement flood-risk reduction projects justified by fully completed watershed models and will incentivize the adoption of resilient policies on a regional basis.
+Rounds 2 and 3 of the Local and Regional Program are designed to be implemented after units of local government have formed coalitions and have completed regional planning activities.
+Round 2 will make strategic investments on a competitive or noncompetitive basis to implement programs and projects described in regional watershed strategies and are demonstrated to have maximal beneficial impacts to watersheds and watershed regions, with a specific emphasis placed on flood-risk reduction activities as evidenced by watershed models as they are available.
+Rounds 2 and 3 will enable project enhancements based on watershed model output and will be informed by the development of a statewide watershed plan and regional watershed management plans or strategies, as well as information made available through the Watershed Modeling, Mapping and Monitoring Program.
+Round 3 will award the remaining program funding on a competitive basis to implement flood-risk reduction projects justified by fully completed watershed models and will incentivize the adoption of resilient policies on a regional basis.
 These three rounds are described in Table 11.